Automatic dependency resolution is one of the most useful features provided by

 libtool, which aren't in

-system target for every profile.
-For example, the embedded profile
+@system set for every profile.
+For example, the embedded

 change and break building order and